 How can you begin to find Zen?

 Well, in a way you've already begun, by reading this far your attention has probably been 'in the moment ' for the last 5 minutes.
 With regards how to continue, there are many paths which all share the same view, but may take us via different routes.
-One of us may prefer to go by bus, another by train and a third may walk etc. As mentioned before Zen (Chan) Buddhism, like that practised at the Shaolin Temple is one such route, but is not by any means the ONLY route.
+One of us may prefer to go by bus, another by train and a third may walk etc. As mentioned before Zen (Chan) Buddhism, such as that practised at the Shaolin Temple is one such route, but is not by any means the ONLY route.

 If we focus on the goal (future desire), we miss most of the journey (present reward)

 Consequently, new students may give up after a year or so, hearing nothing about the depth of experience possible in the practice of Taiji.
-They may have been misinformed that Tai Chi is purely a strengthening exercise system or health promoting practice, not realising that without also training the MIND (one of the Three Treasures of Tai Chi) they have barely touched the surface.
+They may have been misinformed that Tai Chi is purely a strengthening exercise system or health promoting practice, not realising that without also training the MIND (one of the Three Treasures of Tai Chi) they have barely scratched the surface.

 A famous Taiji Saying goes: Lian quan bu lian gong, dao lao yi chang kong: